swidler/roam-python/README.md

     Next, drate, estimates the deamination rate.

-    The last step, meth, computes methylation from c_to_t data, based on some function of the C->T ratio (no_t/no_ct).
+    The last step, meth, reconstructs methylation from c_to_t data, based on some function of the C->T ratio (no_t/no_ct).

     When done adjusting the config file, run the run_roam.py script.